Webex Admin Functions

 Now you are ready to add to the portal code.
 Remove the pass from the section in get_person_det and replace with the following:

-3. The wbxc.py file already contains a class named wbxc_user_api that will be called when the /wbxc/user/<userid> API is called on your Portal back-end.
+3. The wbxc.py file already contains a class named wbxc_user_api that will be called when the /wbxc/user/<userid> API is called on your Portal API.
 Extend it to report success or failure based on the get_person_det() results.
 Any RestError exceptions that may be generated by the wxc_sdk are already handled.

 Step 3 - Enabling a User for Webex Calling